Can landlord say no to pets under the new Victorian Pet Rental Laws?

 Rental providers can only refuse permission with approval from the Victorian Civil and Administrative Tribunal (VCAT)

 These changes which occurred in March 2020 to the Victorian pet rental laws mean that renters are allowed to keep pets at a rental property, with the written permission of the rental provider (landlord).
-If you are a Rental provider / landlord, you can only refuse permission with approval from the Victorian Civil and Administrative Tribunal (VCAT).
+If you are a Rental provider / landlord, you can only refuse permission with approval from the Victorian Civil and Administrative Tribunal (VCAT RPL).

 Keep in mind that for the purpose of the Victorian pet rental laws, that the definition of a “pet” under the law is any animal except an assistance dog.
+So, no, you can’t claim that your pet bird isn’t a pet because it loves your local arborist.

 The key is to understand the new Victorian Pet Rental Laws perfectly, and more so to interpret why the changes were required.
 In most circumstances, working with a specialist litigation lawyer Parramatta / dispute negotiator enables your dispute to be resolved without the need for further action or cost.